KeyCorp Weighs in on Casella Waste Systems, Inc.’s Q3 2023 Earnings (NASDAQ:CWST)

-Casella Waste Systems, Inc. (NASDAQ:CWST – Free Report) – Research analysts at KeyCorp issued their Q3 2023 earnings estimates for shares of Casella Waste Systems in a note issued to investors on Wednesday, August 2nd.
-KeyCorp analyst S. Eastman anticipates that the industrial products company will earn $0.46 per share for the quarter.
+Casella Waste Systems, Inc. (NASDAQ:CWST – Free Report) – Investment analysts at KeyCorp issued their Q3 2023 earnings estimates for Casella Waste Systems in a research report issued on Wednesday, August 2nd.
+KeyCorp analyst S. Eastman expects that the industrial products company will post earnings per share of $0.46 for the quarter.
 The consensus estimate for Casella Waste Systems’ current full-year earnings is $1.09 per share.
 KeyCorp also issued estimates for Casella Waste Systems’ Q4 2023 earnings at $0.22 EPS and FY2024 earnings at $1.41 EPS.

-Several other analysts have also commented on the stock.
-Raymond James cut their target price on shares of Casella Waste Systems from $104.00 to $100.00 and set a “strong-buy” rating for the company in a research note on Monday, July 31st.
-StockNews.com began coverage on shares of Casella Waste Systems in a research report on Thursday, May 18th.
-They issued a “hold” rating for the company.
-UBS Group raised their price objective on shares of Casella Waste Systems from $105.00 to $110.00 in a research note on Thursday, June 15th.
-Bank of America raised their price objective on shares of Casella Waste Systems from $79.00 to $89.00 in a research note on Monday, May 1st.
-Finally, Stifel Nicolaus raised their price objective on shares of Casella Waste Systems from $94.00 to $103.00 in a research note on Monday, May 15th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating, two have given a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $99.40.
+Several other equities analysts also recently weighed in on CWST.
+Raymond James decreased their price target on shares of Casella Waste Systems from $104.00 to $100.00 and set a “strong-buy” rating on the stock in a research note on Monday, July 31st.
+Stifel Nicolaus lifted their target price on shares of Casella Waste Systems from $94.00 to $103.00 in a research note on Monday, May 15th.
+Bank of America lifted their target price on shares of Casella Waste Systems from $79.00 to $89.00 in a research note on Monday, May 1st.
+UBS Group lifted their target price on shares of Casella Waste Systems from $105.00 to $110.00 in a research note on Thursday, June 15th.
+Finally, StockNews.com began coverage on shares of Casella Waste Systems in a research note on Thursday, May 18th.
+They set a “hold” rating on the stock.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, two have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Casella Waste Systems currently has a consensus rating of “Moderate Buy” and an average target price of $99.40.

-Casella Waste Systems (NASDAQ:CWST – Get Free Report) last released its earnings results on Friday, July 28th.
-The industrial products company reported $0.36 EPS for the quarter, missing the consensus estimate of $0.37 by ($0.01).
-Casella Waste Systems had a net margin of 3.58% and a return on equity of 9.08%.
-The business had revenue of $289.65 million for the quarter, compared to analyst estimates of $301.93 million.
-During the same period in the prior year, the company earned $0.36 earnings per share.
-The firm’s revenue for the quarter was up 2.1% on a year-over-year basis.
+Casella Waste Systems (NASDAQ:CWST – Get Free Report) last posted its quarterly earnings results on Friday, July 28th.
+The industrial products company reported $0.36 earnings per share for the quarter, missing the consensus estimate of $0.37 by ($0.01).
+The business had revenue of $289.65 million during the quarter, compared to analysts’ expectations of $301.93 million.
+Casella Waste Systems had a return on equity of 9.08% and a net margin of 3.58%.
+The business’s quarterly revenue was up 2.1% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.36 earnings per share.

-In other news, CEO John W. Casella sold 724 shares of the firm’s stock in a transaction on Thursday, August 3rd.
-The shares were sold at an average price of $80.69, for a total transaction of $58,419.56.
-Following the transaction, the chief executive officer now owns 11,299 shares in the company, valued at approximately $911,716.31.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, CEO John W. Casella sold 724 shares of the business’s stock in a transaction that occurred on Thursday, August 3rd.
+The shares were sold at an average price of $80.69, for a total value of $58,419.56.
+Following the sale, the chief executive officer now directly owns 11,299 shares of the company’s stock, valued at approximately $911,716.31.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Insiders own 5.05% of the company’s stock.

 Institutional Inflows and Outflows

-Institutional investors have recently bought and sold shares of the company.
-Rhumbline Advisers grew its position in Casella Waste Systems by 8.1% in the 2nd quarter.
-Rhumbline Advisers now owns 73,445 shares of the industrial products company’s stock worth $6,643,000 after purchasing an additional 5,491 shares during the last quarter.
-Prospera Financial Services Inc acquired a new stake in Casella Waste Systems in the 2nd quarter worth $370,000.
-Triasima Portfolio Management inc. acquired a new stake in shares of Casella Waste Systems during the 2nd quarter valued at about $455,670,000.
-Granite Investment Partners LLC increased its stake in Casella Waste Systems by 1.3% in the second quarter.
-Granite Investment Partners LLC now owns 454,153 shares of the industrial products company’s stock valued at $41,078,000 after acquiring an additional 5,781 shares during the period.
-Finally, Principal Financial Group Inc. increased its stake in Casella Waste Systems by 19.5% in the second quarter.
-Principal Financial Group Inc. now owns 6,575 shares of the industrial products company’s stock valued at $595,000 after acquiring an additional 1,073 shares during the period.
-Institutional investors own 96.69% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in CWST.
+Ameriprise Financial Inc. grew its holdings in Casella Waste Systems by 110.2% during the 1st quarter.
+Ameriprise Financial Inc. now owns 1,266,848 shares of the industrial products company’s stock worth $104,718,000 after acquiring an additional 664,068 shares in the last quarter.
+William Blair Investment Management LLC grew its holdings in Casella Waste Systems by 20.4% during the 1st quarter.
+William Blair Investment Management LLC now owns 2,937,883 shares of the industrial products company’s stock worth $242,845,000 after acquiring an additional 498,318 shares in the last quarter.
+Norges Bank acquired a new position in Casella Waste Systems during the 4th quarter worth approximately $34,106,000.
+Geneva Capital Management LLC grew its holdings in Casella Waste Systems by 94.3% during the 2nd quarter.
+Geneva Capital Management LLC now owns 821,114 shares of the industrial products company’s stock worth $74,270,000 after acquiring an additional 398,599 shares in the last quarter.
+Finally, Wellington Management Group LLP grew its holdings in Casella Waste Systems by 269.6% during the 1st quarter.
+Wellington Management Group LLP now owns 483,413 shares of the industrial products company’s stock worth $42,372,000 after acquiring an additional 352,620 shares in the last quarter.
+Institutional investors and hedge funds own 96.69% of the company’s stock.

 About Casella Waste Systems